-- 21.0 Admitted youth must be at least 18 years of age and have elected to participate in Extended Youth Support Services.
-Youth must be assessed by the provider to be invested in and able to benefit from ILP.
-Admissions criteria must include that youth must be employed at least part time (15-20 hrs. /week) or attending school full-time. - 21.1 Providers must have defined admittance criteria, which includes a youth-completed application and interview. - 21.2 Providers must maintain an up-to-date roster on GA+SCORE. - 21.3 Providers must determine whether youth will be accepted or denied admission within three business days of a completed application. - 21.4 Youth admitted into an ILP must have an orientation to the program.
+- 21.5 The provider may not accept any young person who does not have a completed, signed, and approved Scattered Site Placement Youth Readiness Assessment as indicated in Standard 21.0. - 21.6 The youth readiness assessment should be utilized by Independent Living Programs as the sole referral documentation to determine whether a potential placement match exists.
+The provider may not require any documentation other than the assessment to determine whether a potential placement match exists.
+The Universal Application is no longer required for Independent Living Placements. - 21.7 All young people accepted into placement must be at least 18 years of age and have elected to participate in Extended Youth Support Services. - 21.8 All young people accepted into placement must be employed at 120 hours per month, or attending post-secondary school full-time (12 or more credit hours per term), or working part-time (80 hours per month) and enrolled part-time. - 21.9 Providers must have defined admittance criteria, which includes a youth-completed application and interview. - 21.10 Providers must determine whether youth will be accepted or denied admission within three business days of a completed application. - 21.11 Youth admitted into an ILP must have an orientation to the program.
 Youth should be provided with a handbook or other literature describing the program.
 The contact information for the Office of the Child Advocate must be included in the handbook or orientation packet.
-(See appendix) - 21.5 Youth admitted into an ILP must sign an acknowledgement of having participated in an orientation to the program and having received an explanation of their rights and responsibilities as a participant in the program. - 21.6 ILP Youth must sign an acknowledgement that they may be discharged from the ILP if they willingly and knowingly participate in illegal or disruptive behavior or it is determined that they are unable or unwilling to benefit from the program.
+(See appendix) - 21.12 Provider must ensure that youth admitted into an ILP placement participate in an orientation program and receive an explanation of their rights and responsibilities as a participant in the program.
+The provider will maintain records of the youths' acknowledgement of the orientation. - 21.13 ILP Youth must sign an acknowledgement that they may be discharged from the ILP if they willingly and knowingly participate in illegal or disruptive behavior or it is determined that they are unable or unwilling to benefit from the program.
 All youth discharged for violating ILP rules must be given a 60-day notice and assistance with transition.
 Providers must create a written transition plan.
-A family team meeting must occur to discuss the youth's transition.
-The provider and the DFCS Case Manager will work collaboratively to identify placement options.
+A youth transition meeting must occur to discuss the youth's transition.
+The provider and the DFCS Case Manager will work collaboratively to identify placement options. - 21.14 Providers must maintain an up-to-date roster on GA+SCORE that includes the current address for each ILP youth.